-Over the past couple years, more and more therapists have been using Ketamine to help facilitate deeper change, transformation, and healing for clients who experience common but debilitating mental health conditions such as depression, anxiety, OCD, and PTSD.
+Over the past several years, more and more therapists have been using Ketamine to help facilitate deeper change, transformation, and healing for clients who experience common but debilitating mental health conditions such as depression, anxiety, OCD, and PTSD.
 You may also be turning to other psychedelics, which are legal in only some locations but are being researched extensively at this time, for deeper levels of healing and insight as well as ego dissolution.

 What is Ketamine?